Join the Campaign

 Chris received a Bachelor of Science degree with merit from the United States Naval Academy in Annapolis.
 Following graduation from the Naval Academy, he was commissioned as an active-duty surface warfare officer in the U.S. Navy.
 Chris’s military service included three deployments, including a tour of duty as a U.S. Army Civil Affairs Officer in Iraq.

 After returning from Iraq, Chris received his law degree magna cum laude from Georgetown Law in 2013, and clerked in the U.S. District Court for the Southern District of New York.
 Chris went on to work at the Brennan Center for Justice on the Voting Rights and Election Security teams.
-In Chris’s current work with Pitt Cyber, he focuses on voting rights, election security, and the intersection of technology and civil rights.
+In Chris’s latest work with Pitt Cyber, he has focused on voting rights, election security, and the intersection of technology and civil rights.

 Chris’s volunteer efforts have included work with the Veterans Leadership Program of Western Pennsylvania, pro bono legal assistance with the Veterans Consortium and for indigent tenants in Allegheny County, and service as a Naval Academy Blue and Gold Officer (mentoring and interviewing applicants to the Academy).

 Our democracy is in peril.
 From limitless corporate money running through our political system, to the January 6 insurrection at the Capitol, to Republican voter suppression efforts in Harrisburg and across the country, and gerrymandered maps that serve politicians instead of the people – we need bold action to protect and strengthen our democracy.